 When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate over a certain number of days for your application process.
 This keeps you from going through your whole application process and discovering at the end that your interest rate has risen higher.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones usually costing more.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter span of time
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer period usually costing more.
+You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would have with a shorter rate lock span of time

 Do you have a question regarding a mortgage program?